carldata/tsengine/README.md

  ```

-## How to include this library in your project
+## How to include this library in your own project

 Lets say that we have this minimalistic script